 The rise in demand for Golden Retrievers has seen people cross breed them, resulting in dogs that are not technically Goldies and, as such have unpredictable temperaments.

-If you’re raising a family, you need to know if Golden Retrievers bite because it’s of the utmost importance you feel safe with your dog and so, for this reason, you should always double check your puppy’s heritage carefully.
+If you’re raising a family, you need to know if Golden Retrievers bite because you need to feel safe with your dog.
+The short answer is no, but you should always interrogate breeders to understand the puppy’s lineage.

 As any die-hard owner will tell you, while Golden Retrievers are often perceived as easygoing family dogs they require more care than most new owners realize.